JunkEye/SemanticAnalysis/README.md

 Accessing the website: https://semanticanalysis.sliplane.app

-Querying the api: Send a POST request to the website with the comment wrapped in a JSON structure mapping "text" to your comment as a string.
+Querying the API: Send a POST request to the website with the comment wrapped in a JSON structure mapping "text" to your comment as a string.

 Project Structure:

 * app.py - Main FastAPI/Flask app (serves endpoints)
 * script.py - ML model training script
-* api_query_example.py - Example of a free api call
+* api_query_example.py - Example of a free API call
 * tokenizer.pkl - Pre-fitted tokenizer for text preprocessing
 * web Directory - Contains the frontend information
 * Data Directory - Contains the training data